openmovementproject/openmovement/Docs/ax3/ax3-auxiliary.md

 If you want to combine the accelerometer/gyroscope data, known as *sensor fusion*, to act as a single inertial measurement unit (IMU) device, you could consider:

 * MATLAB’s Inertial Sensor Fusion Algorithms: https://uk.mathworks.com/help/fusion/inertial-sensor-fusion.html

 * Sensor fusion in the open source GGIR package in the R language: https://cran.r-project.org/web/packages/GGIR/vignettes/SensorFusionWithGGIR.html

 * Adapting some previous sensor fusion work in Open Movement (for another sensor), *Azimuth*: https://github.com/digitalinteraction/openmovement/tree/master/Software/Azimuth

 * A custom solution based on the raw data

+Note that some special cases/constraints allow some values to be calculated without sensor fusion.
+For example:

+There are special cases where the raw data might be suitable, for example:

+* The *roll* angle with respect to ground (perpendicular to gravity) can be calculated from low-frequency accelerometer data using *atan2* of the two axes normally in the ground plane.
+The roll angle becomes undefined as it approaches the gravity vector.

+* The *pitch* angle with respect to ground (perpendicular to gravity) can be calculated from low-frequency accelerometer data using *atan2* of the axis perpendicular to gravity, and the vector length of the other two axes (square root of the sum of the other two axis values squared).
+The pitch ange becomes undefined as it approaches the ground plane.

+* If the device was perfectly aligned with the axis of interest, then the gyroscope value for the corresponding axis will be the rate of change (degrees-per-second) for that axis.